Forty-nine percent of U.S. adults think that human activity such ... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, each selected adult either believes that human activity contributes to climate change (success) or does not (failure).
-The parameters of the distribution are the number of trials (n = 25) and the probability of success (p = 0.49).
+In this context, each adult's opinion on climate change can be seen as a trial, where 'success' is defined as an adult believing that human activity contributes significantly to climate change.
+The distribution is characterized by two parameters: the number of trials (n) and the probability of success (p).

 Recommended video: